Abhishek-Roy1996/Tiny-Shop-Sales/README.md

 This case study uses MySQL.
 To successfully answer all the questions you should have been exposed to the following areas of SQL:

-Basic aggregations
+Basic aggregations,
-CASE WHEN statements
+CASE WHEN statements,
-Window Functions
+Window Functions,
-Joins
+Joins,
-Date time functions
+Date time functions,
-CTEs
+CTEs.

 Questions :
 1. Which product has the highest price?
 Only return a single row.